Rogach/avalanche/README.md

 AVALANCHE
 =========

 A simple, file-concerned build system.
-It uses .scala file as general configuration and code you will need to carry out your tasks.
+It uses script .scala file as configuration.

 Avalanche gives you convenient way to specify your task tree using full power of Scala language.
 Unlike other buildsystems (e.g. SBT) it allows single task to be run several times per build (with different params), allows dependencies to all tasks depend on input parameters,